Blog · By The Packaging Vista Team · June 20, 2026

 Cardstock – often SBS, or solid bleached sulfate – is a smooth, bright-white paperboard.
 It takes vivid print beautifully, which makes it the default for retail folding cartons: cosmetics, supplements, packaged foods, and more.
 It is lightweight, ships flat, and is the most economical material at higher volumes.
 Food-grade versions are available for direct food contact.

 Best for: retail shelf products and high-volume runs.
-Common in folding cartons and cosmetic boxes.
+Common in folding cartons for retail products and custom printed cosmetic boxes.
+Deep dive: SBS cardstock guide.

 Kraft

 Kraft is an unbleached paperboard with a natural brown look and high tear strength.
 It is recyclable, often made with recycled content, and signals an honest, eco-conscious brand – which is why it is popular with organic, artisan, and refill-focused products.
-It prints well in a more earthy, natural palette.
+It prints well in a more earthy, natural palette, and a white underprint lets bright colors pop on the brown stock.

 Best for: natural and sustainable brands.
-See kraft boxes and custom kraft paper, and our sustainable packaging guide.
+See kraft boxes for natural brands and custom kraft paper for packaging; deep dive: kraft paperboard guide.

 Corrugated